The initial list of speakers confirmed for Strata 2011 is below. This is a partial list, and new speakers are still being confirmed.

 A former Apple engineer, Pete Warden is the CTO of Jetpac, and writes on large-scale data processing and visualization

 Kevin Weil specializes in the technology behind distributed systems, parallel processing, and analytics, especially in the context of large datasets.
 He currently leads the analytics team at Twitter, using Hadoop and other big data analytics tools to crunch Twitter’s massive data set and apply those learnings to improve the product.
 Prior to Twitter, he was the first employee at next-generation web media startup Cooliris, backed and incubated by Kleiner Perkins.
-At Cooliris, he innovated on user growth and advertising-focused analytics on a server cluster running Hadoop, Pig, and Hive—open-source implementations of the Google technology stack that are central to companies like Facebook, Yahoo, and A9.
-Mr. Weil has also worked at municipal wireless network provider Tropos Networks, where he optimized the performance of citywide...
+At Cooliris, he innovated on user growth and advertising-focused analytics on a server cluster running Hadoop, Pig, and Hive — open-source implementations of the Google technology stack that are central to companies like Facebook, Yahoo, and A9.
+Mr. Weil has also worked at municipal wireless network provider Tropos Networks, where he optimized the performance...
 Read More.

 Ben is VP of Products at DataStax (formerly Riptano), the commercial leader in Apache Cassandra™ whose products and services help customers run massively scalable data infrastructure.
 Prior to DataStax, Ben was Director of Product Management at EMC’s Data Computing Products Division (formerly Greenplum Software).
 At Greenplum, Ben led product management for the company, and drove product strategy, prioritization and product definition.
 Prior to Greenplum, Ben was at Microsoft where he was responsible for planning of the ‘post-Longhorn’ Windows Server platform and strategic planning for Microsoft’s Hyper-V virtualization platform.
 Ben was a CS PhD candidate at Stanford University, and holds an MS from Stanford University and a B.Comp(Hons) from Monash University (Australia).